A time-driven, circuit program can kick you into gear - or a life change - with a planned, steady pace of achievement. Like this:

 Important and Useful Things To Know

-Warm-Ups: Five minutes' fast, light-weight presses, squats, jumping jacks, treadmill, exercise bike or similar etc to get well over 60% of Max (MHR) Well-warmed is well-oiled and ready to go.
+Warm-Ups: Five minutes' fast, light-weight presses, squats, jumping jacks, treadmill, exercise bike or similar etc to get over 65% of Max (MHR) Well-warmed is well-oiled and ready to go.

 Some trainers prefer a time- rather than rep- based circuit.
 This is where, instead of a 12 reps set, you base it on 45 secs or a minute, say.